joseRamirez98/canvas_homework_uploader/README.md

 # Canvas Homework Uploader
 This python script automates uploading and sumbitting one's homework assignments to Sac State's canvas site through one command line in terminal or command prompt.

+## Update (3/29/21)
+This python scripted was intended to be used by students who are currently attending Sac State, therefore anyone who does not have a Sac State account, and attempts to run it, will be unable to do so.

+Also, Sac State now requires a two-step authorization to sign in into Sac State accounts, therefore the script may not work since it was written before the two-step authorization sign in was implemented.

 ## Packages
 The selenium package is required in order for the script to run.
 If you do not already have it installed, here is the command to do so.